 From 9,685 to 38,432 – a further 297% increase

 Running Total – 446%

 From months 3 to 6 we had our biggest traffic gain.
-This is also when we started publishing new content to the site at a rate of 4 posts a week.
+This is also when we started increase our publishing frequency to 4 posts a week.
 Based on our keyword research, we created a content calendar, initially focusing on high to medium search volume, low competition keywords.
 As our content started to rank quicker, we then went after the ‘holy grail’ keywords with high search volume and high competition.

 Publishing High Quality Content